.png)

 It's one of the most genuinely valuable everyday features any US sportsbook offers, and most bettors don't fully understand how it works or what it's worth.

 Early Payout is a standing bet365 promotion that automatically settles your pre-game moneyline bet as a winner if your team reaches a specific lead during the game, even if they ultimately lose.
-It applies to NBA, NHL, and MLB, with sport-specific thresholds.
+It applies to the NFL, NBA, NHL, MLB, NCAAF, and NCAAB with sport-specific thresholds.

 The key word there is standing.
 This isn't a one-off promotion tied to a specific event or weekend.
 It's a permanent feature available on every qualifying game throughout the regular season and playoffs.
 No opt-in required, no promo code, no minimum stake requirement beyond the standard sportsbook minimum.